What is An Antenuptial Contract?

 - Spouses are not liable for each other’s debts, thus if one spouse becomes insolvent creditors cannot make a claim against the solvent spouse with regards to their assets.

 - The financially and/or economically stronger spouse is not legally obligated to share his/her assets with the financially and/or economically weaker spouse.
 This is subject to judicial discretion and forfeiture of benefits.

 Cons of Getting Married Out of Community of Property without Accrual:

 - The economically and/or financially weaker spouse does not get to share in the estate of the economically and/or financially stronger spouse even if the other party indirectly contributed.

-- An ANC has to be entered into prior to marriage which incurred additional fees such as notary costs and registration costs.
+- An ANC has to be entered into prior to marriage which incurred additional fees.

 For more legal advice and help in setting up your marriage contracts, please contact any of our recommended vendors on our wedding contracts and marriage legal companies directory.